thirulabs/chat-app/README.md

 ## Chat App
-Sample chat application used in evaluating performance of commonly used microservice communication frameworks
+Is a sample application used for comparing performance of commonly used microservice communication frameworks

-### Communication frameworks used
+### Communication frameworks compared
 * gRPC
 * RSocket
 * Apache Dubbo